Glacier morphology: Ice domes

 An ice dome is a part of an ice cap or ice sheet that is characterized by upstanding ice surface located in the accumulation zone.
 Ice domes are nearly symmetrical, with a convex or parabolic surface shape.

-They tend to develop evenly over a land mass that may be either a topographic height or a depression—often reflecting the sub-glacial topography.
+They tend to develop evenly over a land mass that may be either a topographic height or a depression, often reflecting the sub-glacial topography.

 In ice sheets, domes may reach a thickness that may exceed 3,000 m.
-However, in ice caps, the thickness of the dome is much smaller; measuring roughly up to several hundred metres in comparison.
+However, in ice caps, the thickness of the dome is much smaller, measuring roughly up to several hundred metres in comparison.

 In glaciated islands, ice domes are usually the highest point of the ice cap.
 An example of an ice dome is Kupol Vostok Pervyy in Alger Island, Franz Josef Land, Russia.

 Ice streams

 Ice streams rapidly channel ice flow out to the sea, ocean, or an ice shelf.
 For this reason, they are commonly referred to as the "arteries" of an ice sheet.
 Ice from continental sheets is drained into the ocean by a complex network of ice streams, and their activity is greatly affected by oceanic and atmospheric processes.

-They feature a higher velocity in the centre of the stream, and are bounded by slow moving ice on either side.
-Periods of greater ice stream flow result in more ice transfer from ice sheets to the ocean; subsequently impacting sea level by raising it.
+They feature a higher velocity in the centre of the stream, and are bounded by slow-moving ice on either side.

+Periods of greater ice stream flow result in more ice transfer from ice sheets to the ocean, raising sea level.

 At the margin between glacial ice and water, ice calving takes place as glaciers begin to fracture, and icebergs break off from the large masses of ice.
 Iceberg calving is a major contributor to sea level rise, but the ocean is not the only place that can experience ice calving.
 Calving can also take place in lakes, fjords, and continental ice cliffs.

-Constrained Glaciers
+Constrained glaciers

 Icefields

-An icefield is an example of glacier structure that covers a relatively large area, and is usually located in areas characterized by mountain terrain.
+An icefield is an example of glacier structure that covers a relatively large area, and is usually located in mountain terrain.

 Icefields are quite similar to ice caps; however, their morphology is much more influenced by the underlying mountainous topography.